 |Nutritional Guidelines (per serving)|

-The Golden Margarita was a very popular recipe before our most recent tequila revolution which opened up tequila drinkers' eyes to the possibilities of truly great tequila.
+The golden margarita was a very popular recipe before the most recent tequila revival which opened up tequila drinkers' eyes to the possibilities of truly great tequila.
 A few decades ago, gold tequilas were the norm and Jose Cuervo Especial Gold was the tequila of choice.
-Today, we have many more options and although gold tequilas are still not the best, there are some decent choices.
+Today, there are many more options and although gold tequilas are still not the best, there are some decent choices.

-There is yet another version called the Golden Grand Margarita.
+There is yet another version called the golden grand margarita.
 It is the same as this recipe but specifically uses Grand Marnier as the orange liqueur.
-Otherwise, triple sec, curacao, Cointreau or any other orange liqueur will do for this recipe.
+Otherwise, triple sec, curacao, Cointreau, or any other orange liqueur will do just fine.

 If you like, rim a chilled margarita glass with salt: Wet the rim with a lime wedge then roll it in a shallow dish of coarse salt.

 Strain into the prepared glass.

-Also, don't confuse this Golden Margarita recipe with Jose Cuervo Golden Margarita.
+Don't confuse this golden margarita recipe with Jose Cuervo Golden Margarita.
 The latter is a ready-to-drink margarita mix that blends Cuervo Gold with Grand Marnier.
-Because it also includes artificial sweeteners and coloring agents, this made-from-scratch Golden Margarita is a better option.
+Because it also includes artificial sweeteners and coloring agents, this made-from-scratch golden margarita is a better option.
 Plus, you can customize it to fit your taste and that is simply impossible with any bottled cocktail.

 How Strong Is the Golden Margarita?